 - Applicants must have 10 employees or more;

-- Commit to creating or upskilling a minimum of five new or current jobs;
+- Applicants must commit to creating or upskilling a minimum of five new or current jobs;

-- Be investing a minimum of $500K in the project; and
+- Applicants must be investing a minimum of $500K in the project; and

-- Be located in, or plan to be located in, a community in Ontario.
+- Applicants must be located in, or plan to be in, a community in Ontario.

-Projects that are typically eligible to receive grant or loan funding through the AMIC program often include one or more of the following project types:
+Projects that are eligible to receive grant or loan funding through the AMIC program include one or more of the following project types: